Friday, November 29, 2019

 I made some cute little jar ornaments for my co-workers.
 I spent $4 total since I had all of the things to fill them.
 Each one is slightly different with jingle bells, a sprig of berries and greenery, and some fake snow.
 I hot-glued the lids on and tied some ribbon scraps on them.
 Super frugal and cute!
 I am also making them a cookie tray with peppermint chunk topped brownies and some snowballs cookies.

-And for some unknown reason I took on the whole Secret Santa and Potluck Luncheon plans at work.
-Since Rad Tech week was lame, I didn't want the holidays to be the same.
+And for some unknown reason I took on the Secret Santa and Potluck Luncheon plans at work.
 We all deserve to feel a little festive at a place where we spend so much of our waking time!
 I made a cute wreath to hang near a box I gift wrapped for Secret Santa questionnaires.
 I typed up the questionnaires and copied them and set them out, then hung a sign-up sheet for the luncheon.
 Then I sent out a department-wide email to everyone.
 Here's hoping we'll have some fun merry making!

 Ho!
 Ho!
 Ho!